netty/netty-website/README.md

 ### Step 1.
 Installing Awestruct

-Your system must have a working Ruby installation because Awestruct is written in Ruby.
+Your system must have a working Ruby installation (1.9+) because Awestruct is written in Ruby.
 You can install Awestruct using the `gem` command:

-    $ gem install awestruct disqus htmlentities rb-fsevent -- --with-cflags=-w
+    $ gem install awestruct disqus nokogiri htmlentities rb-fsevent therubyracer -- --with-cflags=-w

 ### Step 2.
 Fork netty-website Repository